Frequently Asked Questions – 2021

 - The rules state that pets are not permitted.
 Why?
 At any given time there may be over 2000 people wandering Darree Fields Park.
 For the protection of the players and spectators, as well as your pet, we ask that you keep them at home.

 - Will my team need a travel permit?
 All US Youth Soccer teams traveling from outside Ohio South are required to obtain a travel permit, in advance.
 The originating state association (not Ohio South) must approve the travel permit.
-The permit must be presented at registration or sent to us well in advance.
-US Club teams do not need a permit.
+The permit is to be included with team check-in materials.
+US Club teams do not require a permit.